Vehicle registration plates of Belgium

-Number plates in Belgium are driver specific, meaning that they are transferred to a new vehicle from the owner's previous one.
+Vehicle registration plates in Belgium are driver specific, meaning that they are transferred to a new vehicle from the owner's previous one.
+Because of this, scratched, dirty, or old registration plates may be sometimes affixed onto new cars in Belgium.

-The rear licence plate is state supplied, while the front plate is owner supplied.
-This has its influence on the look of the front plate, which can be identical to the rear one or similar to a European licence plates with a blue EU flag in it.
-This explains why you often see scratched, dirty, or old number plates on new cars in Belgium.
-The rear plate is usually mounted on a base plate which displays the letter "B" and usually an advertisement for the car dealer.
+The rear registration plate is state-supplied, while the front plate is owner-supplied.
+This means that front plates can vary in material.
+Regulations for the older front plates were previously much less strict, they could differ from the standardized rear plates in size, letter colouring and design, however such customization is no longer permitted with the current series.

 The responsible government agency is the Vehicle Registration Service (DIV) of the Federal Public Service Mobility and Transport.

 Types

 Standard

-Number plates normally accompany owners rather than cars: this means that when an owner replaces their car they transfer the old number plate to their new car, while the new owner of the old car will need to associate to it their own existing number plate, if they have one, or otherwise apply for a new number.
+Registration plates normally accompany owners rather than cars: this means that when an owner replaces their car they transfer the old plate to their new car, while the new owner of the old car will need to associate to it their own existing plate, if they have one, or otherwise apply for a new plate.
 For this reason, although it is quite simple to determine when a given number combination was issued, the number used will give no reliable information about the original registration year of the car to which it is fixed.

-The number plate has a white background with red numbers and letters.
-Standard Belgian plates issued before November 2010 measured 325mm by 105mm - smaller than most other European countries, although non-standard (for Belgium) sizes were frequently used for the front plate - in part due to influence from the rest of Europe and in part due to plates carrying additional information such as the Euro flag.
+Standard registration plates have a white background with red numbers and letters.
+Plates issued before November 2010 measured 325 by 105mm - smaller than most other European countries (which use the plate size 520 by 110mm), although the non-standard 520 by 110mm size was frequently used for the front plate - in part due to influence from the rest of Europe and in part due to plates often carrying additional information such as the Euro flag.
 In November 2010 Belgium introduced the standard European format as one of the last EU member states to do so.
 This delay was caused in part by opposition to abandoning the distinctive colour scheme (red characters on white background) in favour of the European standard, which dictates black characters on either a white or a yellow background.
 In the end it was decided to preserve the red-on-white colour although a darker shade of red (ruby red - RAL 3003) is used.

 The combination on the plate does not give any information about the geographical location.

 Sometimes the first letter (or first and second letter) has a special meaning: